Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Onboard Science Instrument Autonomy for OWLS

 \subsection{Autonomous Science Data Products and Prioritization Products}

 A core function of \acrshort{osia} is its ability to summarize raw observations using a standardized set of \acrfullpl{asdp} --- distillations of the raw observation containing only the scientifically relevant information.
-For \acrshort{helm} and \acrshort{fame}, the requirements (in Tables \ref{tab:reqs3} and \ref{tab:reqs4}) drive their design.
-The design of these \acrshortpl{asdp}'s is driven by the requirements described in section \ref{sec:intro_driving_reqs}.
-Specifically, they: 1) must capture the scientifically-relevant contents using orders of magnitude less data volume, 2) should each assess the observations from a different point of view and goal, using different algorithms and assumptions, 3) should overlap and be mutually reinforcing, such that one \acrshort{asdp} may be used to verify others and falsify alternative conclusions, 4) must enable science team analyses and conclusions similar to raw data return, 5) should include strategically selected raw data that substantiate findings and preserve the potential for future data analyses and modeling, 6) must capture sufficient information to detect and respond to the need for \acrshort{osia} reconfiguration, and finally 7) assess instrument data quality and inform operational monitoring.
+For \acrshort{helm} and \acrshort{fame}, the \ed{aforementioned assumptions and} requirements (in Tables \ref{tab:reqs3} and \ref{tab:reqs4}) drive their design.
+Specifically, they: 1) must capture scientifically-relevant \ed{content} using orders of magnitude less data volume, 2) should each assess the observations from a different point of view and goal, using different algorithms and assumptions, 3) should overlap and be mutually reinforcing, such that one \acrshort{asdp} may be used to verify others and falsify alternative conclusions, 4) must enable science team analyses and conclusions similar to raw data return, 5) should include strategically selected raw data that substantiate findings and preserve the potential for future data analyses and modeling, 6) must capture sufficient information to detect and respond to the need for \acrshort{osia} reconfiguration, and finally 7) assess instrument data quality and inform operational monitoring.